thisuxhq/metron/README.md

 ### 1. Install Rust

-If Rust is not installed, you can install it using the following commands:
+If Rust is not installed, use these commands:

 ```sh
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh